aravenel/behance_python/README.md

 All wrapper functionality flows from the main API object which must be instantiated using your Behance-provided API Key.

+All attributes can be accessed using either objects (object.key) or dict (object['key']) notation. *Beware!* Some of the JSON returned may have numerical keys, which Python cannot use for object notation--you will need to access these by their dict notation.
+Additionally, as JSON returns unicode, integer keys have been converted from unicode to ints to make life easier.

 ##API Object Usage
 ```python
 from behance_python import API